sjdv1982/seamless/silk.md

   in the process.
 Moreover, dicts, lists and unhashable tuples will be deep-copied (after recursion).
   Numpy arrays and hashable tuples (after recursion) will simply be assigned to the data (sub-)instance.
   Numpy arrays will be recursed if their dtype contains Python objects.
+  UPDATE: scrap the form dict
 - In a data instance, hashable tuples will be converted to lists upon (i.e. right before) modification.
 - You can always get access to the raw data (plain, binary or mixed).
 Obviously, this allows you to create invalid (non-schema-validating) data instances, so you may want to backup (deep-copy) your data instance first.
+  UPDATE: use forks
   However, it is guaranteed that raw data access is the *only* way to create invalid instances (assuming the schema
     remains constant).
 - Numpy form and raw binary form may not exactly be the same.
 For example, for a vararray in binary form of length 2 and space 5, the raw binary form would be binary-encoded {"data": np.array([1,2,0,0,0]) "length": 2}
   whereas the numpy form would be np.array([1,2]), with the same underlying memory pointer as "data" but a different shape.
+  UPDATE: now they *are* the same.
+Use constructs to manage vararrays etc.

 In very advanced future versions of Silk, it will be possible to bootstrap the Silk object API itself using Silk. i.e. the entire Silk object method API is just another Python text cell that is live-interpreted.
+UPDATE: This is already possible, except for __get/setitem__ , __get/setattr__.
+This can be tackled with construct registration.

 # Silk schemas